robcarver17/pysystemtrade/docs/userguide.md

 1. Unprotected data that is deleted from the cache on request
 2. Protected data that wouldn't normally be deletable
 3. Data specific to a particular instrument (can be protected or unprotected)
-4. Data which applies to the whole system (can be protected or unprotected)
+4. Data which applies to the whole system; or at least to multiple instruments (can be protected or unprotected)

 Protected items and items common across the system wouldn't normally be deleted since they are usually the slowest things to calculate.